JamesIgoe/AzureNotebooks/README.md

 # AzureNotebooks
-Varioety of demo notebooks done with R, Python, and F#
+Variety of demo notebooks done with R, Python, and F#